 Crunchbase.
 Crunchbase is an excellent free resource that provides a ton of information about both public and private companies.
 They provide a detailed profile that includes funding, investors, acquisitions, web stack technology, competitors, etc. For example, click here to see a list of the 236 acquisitions that Google has completed since its founding.

 SEC Filings.
 For publicly traded companies regulatory filings like 10-K annual reports and 10-Q quarterly reports provide a lot of detailed information.
-To learn how to read and interpret these filings check out How to Read 10-K Filings: The Product Manager’s Guide
+To learn how to read and interpret these filings check out Why Product Managers Need to be Able to Read 10-K Filings

 Other Open Source Sites.
 There are a number of other free resources like LinkedIn, D&B Hoovers, and user review sites like Capterra, Software Advice, and Gartner Insights.
 For more details check out Open Source Competitive Intelligence for Product Managers